Dick Taverne: Early life and career

-In 1972 he was deselected by the Lincoln Constituency Labour Party, who disagreed with his pro-European Economic Community views.
+In 1972, Taverne was deselected by the Lincoln Constituency Labour Party, who disagreed with his pro-European Economic Community views.
 He then resigned from the Labour Party and from Parliament, and formed the Lincoln Democratic Labour Association.
 He was re-elected as an Independent Democratic Labour candidate at a by-election in March 1973, and held the seat at the February 1974 general election.

-Taverne lost his seat in Parliament at the October 1974 general election. but he continued to remain active with the Democratic Labour Association until it folded after the 1979 general election.
+Taverne lost his seat in Parliament at the October 1974 general election, but he continued to remain active with the Democratic Labour Association.
 He was a leading social democratic thinker, publishing The Future of the Left: Lincoln and After in 1974.

 When the Social Democratic Party (SDP) was formed in the early 1980s, he joined them, serving on their national committee from 1981 until 1987.
-He stood as an SDP candidate in the 1982 Peckham by-election, coming second with 32% of the vote, and in the 1983 general election, he stood in Dulwich, coming third with 22%.
+He stood as an SDP candidate in the 1982 Peckham by-election, coming second with 32% of the vote, and in the 1983 general election, he stood in Dulwich, coming third.
 When the SDP merged with the Liberal Party he joined the new Liberal Democrats, serving on its Federal Policy Committee from 1989 until 1990.
-On 5 February 1996 he was created a life peer as Baron Taverne, of Pimlico in the City of Westminster, and sits in the House of Lords as a Liberal Democrat.
+On 5 February 1996 he was created a life peer as Baron Taverne, of Pimlico in the City of Westminster, and sat in the House of Lords as a Liberal Democrat.
 In May 2006 he was an unsuccessful candidate for the Liberal Democrats in local elections to Westminster City Council in the Marylebone High Street ward.

-In 1955, he married Janice Hennessey, a scientist.
-He became interested in science and public policy, and in 2002 founded Sense about Science, a charity with the objective of advancing public understanding of science and the evidence-based approach to scientific issues.
-He was elected President of the Research Defence Society in 2004.
-He was a member of the House of Lords Committee on the Use of Animals in Scientific Procedures, and is currently a member of the Science and Technology Committee of the House of Lords.
-He is the author of The March of Unreason, published by Oxford University Press in March 2005.
+Taverne was elected President of the Research Defence Society in 2004.
+He was a member of the House of Lords Committee on the Use of Animals in Scientific Procedures, and was also a member of the Science and Technology Committee of the House of Lords.